Burt Brinckerhoff: Directing

 Brinckerhoff directed multiple episodes of several television sitcom series, including ABC's 9 to 5 (1982–83), and NBC's ALF (1987–89), as well as multiple episodes of several dramatic series, including Promised Land (1996–1997), Matlock (1990–91), Scarecrow and Mrs. King (1985–87), and Baretta (1975–77).
 He directed a number of plays specifically for television, including the 1991 A&E production It's Called the Sugar Plum starring Fisher Stevens and Ione Skye.
 Brinckerhoff was nominated for a Daytime Emmy Award for Outstanding Special Class Directing in 1974 for the episode "The Mask of Love" of the anthology series The ABC Afternoon Playbreak, and for three consecutive Primetime Emmy Awards for Outstanding Directing for a Drama Series from 1979 to 1981 for the episodes "Schools", "Hollywood", and "Pack" of the drama series Lou Grant.

-He directed the WB television series 7th Heaven from 1996 to 2002.
+He directed 27 episodes of the WB television series 7th Heaven from 1996 to 2002.